qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/data-formats-and-inspection.md

 ::::::

 ::: {.notes}
+Two examples of vector data formats, one is less-suited for the task than the other.
+If you're looking for more examples, please find the "extra" slide deck for this module on the workshop website.

-Two examples of vector data formats.
-Microsoft excel formatted data is common but suffers from some drawbacks.
+Microsoft Excel formatted data is common but suffers from some drawbacks.

 Prefer something like `GeoJSON` instead, which is an adopted OGC standard and supports CRS metadata.